Skip to main content

 All children with central lines require blood cultures with new febrile episodes.
 If the patient is clinically well, caregivers are reliable, and there are no focal infections requiring treatment, empiric antibiotic therapy is not required.

-BC Children's resource web pages
+BC Children's resources

 BC Children's chemotherapy/biotherapy policies